rojala/test_rst_mod_/module1/fruit-salad-linkedlist/Readme.md

 * What is a LinkedList in Rust and how is it different from a Vector or a VecDeque?

+    LinkedList<T>
+    A doubly-linked list where each element points to the next and previous elements.

+    Pros:
+    * Efficient insertion and removal at both ends and in the middle (O(1) if you have the pointer).
+    * Good for scenarios where you frequently insert/remove elements in the middle of the list.

+    Cons:
+    * Poor cache locality: each element is stored separately on the heap, so iteration is slower.
+    * Slower random access: accessing the nth element takes O(n) time.
+    * Generally less efficient than Vec or VecDeque for most use cases.

+    Use case:
+    * When you need frequent insertions/removals in the middle of a list and don’t care about random access speed

 * In what situations might you prefer to use a LinkedList over other data structures?

+    You might prefer to use a LinkedList in Rust in very specific scenarios, especially when the characteristics of linked lists align well with your performance needs.
+Here are the main situations where LinkedList can be a better choice than Vec or VecDeque:
+    * When frequent insertions/removals in the middle of the list are needed

+        If your algorithm involves frequent non-end insertions or deletions, and you already have a reference (or cursor) to the location, a LinkedList can do this in O(1) time.
+In contrast, Vec and VecDeque would require shifting elements, which is O(n).

+        Example use case:
+        * Implementing a LRU cache with a list of recently used items.
+        * Maintaining a sorted list where elements are inserted in order.

+    * When you need stable pointers to elements

+        In a LinkedList, the memory location of each node is stable (unless removed), which means you can safely hold references to elements even as the list changes.

+        Example use case:
+        * Building a graph structure where nodes are stored in a list and edges reference them.

+    * When you need bidirectional iteration

+        LinkedList is doubly-linked, so you can iterate forward and backward efficiently.

+        Example use case:
+        * Implementing a text editor buffer where you move a cursor back and forth.

+    ⚠️ Caveats and Considerations

+    Despite these advantages, in most real-world Rust applications, Vec or VecDeque are preferred because:
+    * They are faster due to better cache locality.
+    * They are simpler to use and reason about.
+    * Rust’s ownership model makes safe manipulation of linked lists more complex.

+    Even the Rust documentation notes that LinkedList is rarely the optimal choice.

 * Why is there a need to convert the LinkedList to a Vec and then back to LinkedList in this program?

+    Rust’s LinkedList does not support built-in shuffling but Vec does.

 ### Challenge Questions: